 Skip to main content

 Gynaecomastia is a common condition that affects men of all ages.
-It refers to the enlargement of breast tissue, which can sometimes cause discomfort or self-consciousness.
+It refers to the enlargement of breast tissue, which can sometimes cause discomfort.
 While it is not usually a serious health concern, it can impact daily life and lead many men to seek advice from medical professionals.

 What Causes Gynaecomastia?